przemyslawkulak/meal2list/.ai/tasks/task_1_3_review_screen.md

 - ✅ **Enhanced UX:** Visual feedback, tooltips, and smooth transitions
 - ✅ **Simplified Grouped View:** Changed from collapsible expansion panels to simple category headers with table rows

-The Generation Review Screen now includes all major advanced features except search/filter functionality (excluded per user request).
-The system is production-ready with comprehensive bulk operations and flexible viewing options.
+The application now includes comprehensive recipe source tracking alongside the state-of-the-art Generation Review Screen with one-click editing system.
+Users can track which recipes generated which products, group shopping lists by recipe source, and toggle visibility of recipe information as needed.